thachmpham/thachmpham.github.io/md/vip.md

 A Virtual IP address (VIP) is an IP address shared among multiple devices.
 If one device fails, another takes over, ensuring the address remains active.

-# 2. Setup Virtual IP with Keepalived.
+# 2. Virtual IP with Keepalived
 **Agenda**

 - Build a Docker image for Keepalived.